 Next, this layer of tissue is processed in a unique manner by our histotechnician and examined under the microscope by the Mohs surgeon.
 This differs from the “ frozen sections” prepared in a hospital setting which represent only a tiny sampling of the tumor margins.
 If any tumor roots are seen during the microscopic examination, the exact location is determined via the precise map and a thin layer of additional tissue is excised only at the precise location of the tumor root.
 The entire process is repeated until no tumor is found.
 Thus, Mohs micrographic surgery maximizes the chances that all the tumor is removed and minimizes the removal of normal tissue.

 Michael J. O’Donnell, M.D., graduated from Thomas Jefferson Medical School in Philadelphia.
 Following five years in the United States Navy serving as a Naval Flight Surgeon, he completed a three-year Dermatology residency at the University of Iowa Hospitals and Clinics where he served as chief resident.
 Dr. O’Donnell is Board Certified in Dermatology.
-He then completed an additional two-year Fellowship training in Dermatologic Surgery and Oncology and Mohs Micrographic Surgery at the University of Iowa Hospitals and Clinics and is a Fellow of the American College of Mohs Micrographic Surgery and Cutaneous Oncology and the American Academy of Dermatology.
+He then completed an additional two-year Fellowship training in Dermatologic Surgery and Oncology and Mohs Micrographic Surgery at the University of Iowa Hospitals and Clinics and is a Fellow of the American College of Mohs Surgery and the American Academy of Dermatology.

 Mark F. Suchter, M.D., graduated from Drexel University College of Medicine in Philadelphia, Pennsylvania.
 He completed his residency in Dermatology at the University of Medicine and Dentistry of New Jersey where he served as chief resident.
 After residency, Dr. Suchter completed his fellowship in Mohs Micrographic Surgery at Geisinger Medical Center and is Board Certified in Dermatology.
 He is a member of many organizations including the American Academy of Dermatology, the American College of Mohs surgery and the Pennsylvania Academy of Dermatology.